vacp2p/rfc/remote-log.md

 ### Secure Transport, storage, and name system

-This specification does not define anything related to to: secure transport, content addressed storage, or the name system.
+This specification does not define anything related to: secure transport, content addressed storage, or the name system.
 It is assumed these capabilities are abstracted away in such a way that any such protocol can easily be implemented.